How to Save Water Without a Shorter Shower

 A Drop in the Ocean Sustainable Living Zero Waste Shop

-Save money on your utility bills, and don’t lose out on the initial investment when you move!
+You’ll save money on your utility bills, and won’t lose out on the initial investment when you move.

-Depending on where you live and your utility provider, you may even be able to get some money back.
-Just search “[your utility provider] rebates.”
-If you’re in Tacoma, apparently you can even get a free one mailed to you (as well as a bunch of other energy-saving swaps)!
+Depending on where you live and your utility provider, you may even be able to get some money back for low-flow fixtures.
+Just search “[your utility provider] rebates”.

-So I’m curious...have you made the switch to a low-flow shower head already?
-What has your experience been like?
-Any advice for those of us that haven’t yet?
-Leave a comment below and share with us!
+So I’m curious, friendHave you made the switch to a low-flow shower head yet?
+What’s your experience been like?

 Related: